 Polio Plus – the club participated in the Purple Pinkies campaign to raise awareness and funds for RI’s effort to eradicate polio worldwide.
 Every member is challenged to contribute $42 per year to help make the final push to eradication.

 Puerto Penasco - members of our club cleaned eye glasses, built piñatas to benefit disabled children, and painted school buildings in Puerto Penasco, Mexico as part of the district conference in 2015.
 Out of that, the club developed a Rotary Global Grant in partnership with the Rotary Club of Puerto Penasco to provide clean drinking water to all schools in Puerto Penasco.
 Club members recently traveled to Puerto Penasco to participate in the dedication and official start up of the water treatment and bottling facility.

 Rotary Youth Leadership Awards (RYLA) - our club sponsors students to the RYLA, a program for youth leaders.
 It is about recognizing excellence in youth leadership and developing future Rotarians.
 Recognition is given to young men and women, high school juniors, who have demonstrated leadership ideals and example in their schools and or communities.
 Excellence in academics or sports is not a requirement.

-Switchpoint Food Pantry - beginning in 2017, our club has been volunteering in the food pantry at Switchpoint every fourth Wednesday in place of a regular meeting.
+Switchpoint Food Pantry and Thriftstore - beginning in 2017, our club has been volunteering in the food pantry at Switchpoint every fourth Wednesday in place of a regular meeting.
 We unload and stock shelves with bread and dry goods.
 More recently, we have been volunteering in the Thriftstore to restock and re-organize donated items for resale.

 Youthlinc - our club has helped sponsor students to go on humanitarian service projects around the world through the Youthlinc program.